 Under the Companies Law, the boards of directors of companies whose shares are publicly traded, including companies with shares listed on the Nasdaq Capital Market, are required to include at least two members who qualify as external directors.
-Pursuant to the Israeli Companies Regulations (Relief for Companies the Shares of which are Registered for Trading Outside of Israel) - 2000, or the Relief Regulations, companies that do not have a controlling shareholder (within the meaning of the Companies Law) with shares traded on certain U.S. stock exchanges, including the Nasdaq Capital Market, may, subject to certain conditions, "opt out" from the Companies Law requirements to appoint external directors and related Companies Law rules concerning the composition of the audit committee and compensation committee of the board of directors (other than the gender diversification rule under the Companies Law, which requires the appointment of a director from the other gender if at the time of appointment of a director all members of the board of directors are of the same gender).
+Pursuant to the Israeli Companies Regulations (Relief for Companies the Shares of which are Registered for Trading Outside of Israel) - 2000, or the Relief Regulations, companies that do not have a controlling shareholder (within the meaning of the Companies Law) with shares traded on certain U.S. stock exchanges, including the Nasdaq Capital Market, may, subject to certain conditions, "opt out" from the Companies Law requirements to appoint external directors (other than the gender diversification rule under the Companies Law, which requires the appointement of a director from the other gender if at the time of appointement of a director all members of the board of directors are of the same gender).